tallus/monomatapa/resumemaker/src/resume.md

 **Linux/Unix Systems and Network Administration**
     High Availability Systems, Apache, Mysql and other DB, Email systems e.g. Postfix, DNS etc. Configuration Management Systems e.g Salt Stack, Fabric.
 Client facing tech support.
 Systems design.
 As a systems administrator my primary focus has been on open source and Internet technologies.

+### Other Skills

+**Teaching/Training**
+    A certified and experienced tutor/trainer, I have devised and taught a number of IT based courses and workshops including sound editing and radio production, web design and introductory computing.

+**Management**
+    I have extensive experience in the non-profit sector, managing paid and volunteer staff.
+This has given me experience and knowledge of the particular challenges faced in this sector including  training, recruiting and managing volunteers.
+It has also given me a wider set of skills in leadership, facilitation and community building.

 ## Past Work